tatianamac/tm11ty/src/posts/white-guyde.md

 Never allow yourself to stay comfortable.
 Comfort is complicity.
 Discomfort means change.
 Sit with it.

-For the white women in your life: Don't worry, [wrote white women's guide too](/posts/save-the-tears)!
+For the white women in your life: Don't worry, I [wrote a white women's guide too](/posts/save-the-tears)!